QingyangYu0529/BIS-634-QingyangYu/Homework2/README.md

 The function split_into_subsequence() was defined to split the fake sequence into 15-mers.

-The function num_distinct_subsequence() was defined to calculate the number of distinct 15-mers for fake sequence/short sequence.
+The function num_distinct_subsequence() was defined to calculate the actual number of distinct 15-mers for fake sequence/short sequence.
 And the results were compared with results generated from distinct_num_15_mer().

+First I generated the fake sequences that is 1000, 10000, 100000 long using random_fake_sequence, then I split each fake sequence into 15-mers, save into the list fake_subsequence.
+And get the number of distinct 15-mers in fake sequences using distinct_num_15_mer() and num_distinct_subsequence(), separately.

+Compared with the actual number of distinct 15-mers, when fake sequences are shorter(length is 1000, 10000), the estimated number of distinct 15-mers by hash function is more accurate when a = 1,2,...,100.
+Whereas when fake sequence is longer(length is 100000), the estimated number of distinct 15-mers by hash function is more accurate when a = 1,2,...,10.

 2) For the short sequences:

+First I extracted the short sequences that is 1000, 10000, 100000 long from the utf8_sequence, then I split each short sequence into 15-mers, save into the list short_subsequence.
+And get the number of distinct 15-mers in short sequences using distinct_num_15_mer() and num_distinct_subsequence(), separately.

+Compared with the actual number of distinct 15-mers, when short sequences are shorter(length is 1000, 10000), the estimated number of distinct 15-mers by hash function is more accurate when a = 1,2,...,100.
+Whereas when fake sequence is longer(length is 100000, 1000000), the estimated number of distinct 15-mers by hash function is more accurate when a = 1,2,...,10 or a = 1.

 ## Exercise 3